garretchristensen/BestPracticesManual/Manual.md

 Differential Privacy
 --------------------

-**Wikipedia ‚ÄúDifferential privacy** aims to provide means to maximize the accuracy of queries from statistical databases while minimizing the chances of identifying its records.‚Äù
+**Wikipedia "Differential privacy** aims to provide means to maximize the accuracy of queries from statistical databases while minimizing the chances of identifying its records."

 One important caveat to making data widely available, is that despite anonymization, in the age of big data, sometimes individual subjects can